stamat/book-of-spells/README.md

 ## Contributing

 If you have a function or a snippet that you think is useful, please open a PR.
 I'd love to see what you've got.

-## To do / Migrate from the old code and other thoughts

-Migrate from the old code and refactor
-* [ ] my "decorate with zeros" function

 ----